DependableSystemsLab/DynPolAC/README.md

 IoT systems are comprised of many nodes with live data communication among them.
 Some of their environments are also dynamic and moving such that their nodes require information handshake in <1s intervals.
 DynaPolAC is an authorization service for data passage between the nodes of dynamic IoT systems.

 ## Prerequisites
-To connect to and run DynPolAC, please use a posix-based database with message passing IPC quality.
+DynPolAC is tested in QNX platform with a custom-made databse.
+To connect to and run DynPolAC, you'd need to use a posix-based database with message passing IPC quality.
 DynPolAC needs to be instantiated in the database code and connected to your server.
-We have instantiated DynPolAC in a real-time operating system (RTOS) called QNX offered by BlackBerry with our custom-made server.
-If you have any questions about how to instantiate DynPolAC, please contact the author at mkarimib at ece dot ubc dot ca.
+If you need guidance about how to instantiate DynPolAC, please contact the author at mkarimib at ece dot ubc dot ca.

 ## Direcotry Structure:
 1. **dynPolAC**: Implementation of the policy handling (registration, check and update) with the database.